Do you make all your own drinks?

 We gently pasteurise each bottle after sealing it, which kills all the bugs so it is safe for you to drink.
 This is just the same as the treatment given to milk.
 It does not harm the goodness and taste of the product.

-What is the shelf-life of Belvoir Cordials, Pressés and Fruit Crushes?
+What is the shelf-life of Belvoir Cordials and Pressés?

-Cordials: The regular cordials last up to 18 months unopened and for up to about two months after opening if they are kept in the fridge as we recommend.
-There are no preservatives in any of our 100% natural cordials, so if you leave them out of the fridge they will gradually start to ferment.
-They are concentrated and will last you for ages, so do remember to keep them in the fridge.
-If you don’t like the fact that we’ve now taken the preservatives out do email me at email@example.com
+Cordials: The regular cordials last up to 18 months unopened and we recommend they are consumed within 3 weeks after opening.
+There are no additives or preservatives in any of our cordials, only fresh ingredients and natural fruit juices, so if you leave them out of the fridge they will gradually start to ferment and grow mold, so remember to keep them chilled.

 Pressés: These have a life of 18 months after they have been made.
-They are made from 100% natural ingredients and are preservative-free so, after opening, keep them in the fridge and drink them within four days.
+They are preservative-free and contain only fresh ingredients and natural fruit juices so, after opening keep them in the fridge and drink them within 3 days.

 How do you pronounce your name?